Pearl-Project/Pearl/README.md

 ## Redstone algorithm

+> Notes: Redstone algorithm are just experimental feature, some redstone contraptions may appear to be broken.
+If you decided to switch between the algorithm, remember to take a backup of your server first!

-Go to `paper.yml` and find `redstone-algo`.
+Go to `paper.yml` and find `redstone-implementation`.
 You can set it to one of these value

 * `vanilla:` Vanilla default algorithm
 * `eigencraft:` Eigencraft algorithm